MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/integrate-power-automate.md

 ---
 title: Integrate Dynamics 365 Remote Assist with Power Automate
 author: dhgoelmsft
-description: Learn how to create a Power Automate flow based on Remote Assist entities ms.author: dhgoelmsft ms.date: 06/10/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: Learn how to create a Power Automate flow based on Dynamics 365 Remote Assist entities ms.author: dhgoelmsft ms.date: 06/10/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---
-# Integrate Remote Assist with Power Automate
+# Integrate Dynamics 365 Remote Assist with Power Automate

 The asset capture feature in Remote Assist leverages Common Data Service (CDS).
 This enables you to create Power Automate flows based on this data to streamline various processes, including getting notifications, modifying other entities, and generating reports.
 In this article, you'll create a flow to get an email notification whenever a new asset attachment is created.